ossia/score-docs/docs/faq.md

 tag: "Presentation"
 visible: true
 ---

-Here is a list of (non necessarily) frequently asked questions.
+Here is a list of (not necessarily) frequently asked questions.
 In case none of these answers yours, feel more than welcome to ask for help on the [ossia.io forum](https://forum.ossia.io) or send a message on [ossia score Gitter channel](https://gitter.im/ossia/score) where you will most likely find a handful of *score* users and developers.